Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_report_syn_flood.md

 # Incident Report for a DoS SYN Flood Attack | Network Traffic Analysis, Network Security, Network Protocols, Wireshark, Documentation

 In this hands-on activity from the `Google Cybersecurity Certificate`, I simulated being a `security analyst` in a fictional travel agency that advertises sales and promotions on the company’s website, tasked with investigating a network attack using a `Wireshark` log and filling an incident report.
-The scenario is described like this:
+The scenario was described like this:

 "_You work as a security analyst for a travel agency that advertises sales and promotions on the company’s website.
 The employees of the company regularly access the company’s sales webpage to search for vacation packages their customers might like._